 Currently at A&M, Ms. Hill is working with a $30 billion financial services company to establish new capabilities in an effective and compliant manner, including a multi-business line transformation to improve overall regulatory compliance.
 She also recently developed and implemented a strategy for a major healthcare provider that entailed a new sourcing model, revamping their technology offerings and restructuring their technology organization that led to $400 million in savings.

 Prior to joining A&M, Ms. Hill was the Chief Technology Officer (CTO) of First New York Securities, where she built a technology platform that allowed the business to transform from a prop shop into an asset management company.
 She held a number of senior roles at the Federal Reserve Bank of New York, Merrill Lynch and DLJ.
 As a Managing Director at Morgan Stanley, she led both its global wealth and institutional technology services organizations.
 She created and implemented managed-services models with strategic partners in the service desk and desktop support, among others.
 These initiatives led to steady service improvements and savings of more than $100 million.

-Ms. Hill earned a bachelor’s degree from Cornell University and a juris doctor from Fordham University.
+Ms. Hill earned a bachelor’s degree from Cornell University and a J.D. from Fordham University.
 She is admitted to the New York Bar.
-She is an active Cornell alum, serving on the Cornell Council, the President’s Council of Cornell Women and the Advisory Board for the Cornell undergraduate business program.
-She is on the board of Per Scholas, a workforce development non-profit.
+She is an active Cornell alum and serves on the Cornell Council, the President’s Council of Cornell Women and the Advisory Board for the Cornell undergraduate business program.
+Ms. Hill also sits on the Board of Directors for Per Scholas, a workforce development non-profit.
 She is a passionate advocate for diversity in the workplace and frequently speaks and leads panel discussions at diversity forums and events.